 Built in 2003, these are two adjacent apartments sleeping up to four people each.
 Each has a kitchen, living room, bath, and two bedrooms with two beds.
 HBS faculty and senior researchers are given priority for these residences.
 Pricing is $50/person/night.

-This is a is an historic (built in 1881) two-story wood-frame building with six bedrooms, three bathrooms, a living room, a fully equipped kitchen, a dining room, breakfast nook, and a laundry/utility room.
+This is a historic (built in 1881) two-story wood-frame building with six bedrooms, three bathrooms, a living room, a fully equipped kitchen, a dining room, breakfast nook, and a laundry/utility room.
 Formerly a private residence, it can accommodate 12 people, with two to three single beds per room and shared bath.
 Price is $40/person/night.

 Beds: The Station beds are all extra long twins.
 You will beed to bring xl twin-sized linens (fitted sheet, sheet, blankets, pillow, and towel).

 Kitchen: Please utilize the kitchen/dining associated with your assigned residence.
 Mark all of your food items with your name and the date of your departure as any unmarked items will be thrown out.
 Upon your departure please take all of your items (food and otherwise) with you, unless you make arrangements with someone else to assume responsibility.

 Cleaning: Our facilities have a lot of character, which is part of the field station experience.
 We keep the dorms clean but also have to keep costs low.
 Please keep floors and surfaces tidy at all times.
 Primary responsibility for cleaning falls upon residents.
 If you leave the residence in worse shape than when you arrived, you may be billed for additional costs of cleaning.